kennyzzk/Robot-Localization-on-NCLT-dataset-using-ORB-SLAM-III-and-Graph-Based-Sensor-Fusion/graph_optimization/README.md

 ### GTSAM Library

 ### Data
-To implement the ˋGraph Optimization.mˋ, four data files are needed:
+To implement the `Graph Optimization.m`, four data files are needed:
-1. ˋgroundtruth_2012-03-17.csvˋ contains all the ground truth data of the 2012-03-17 Session in the NCLT dataset.
+1. `groundtruth_2012-03-17.csv` contains all the ground truth data of the 2012-03-17 Session in the NCLT dataset.
 We provide it here or you can download it from the [NCLT's download page](http://robots.engin.umich.edu/nclt/ground_truth/groundtruth_2012-03-17.csv)
-2. ˋf_NCLT.txtˋ contains estimated poses of the first 726 timestamps from the implementation of the ORB-SLAM3.
+2. `f_NCLT.txt` contains estimated poses from the implementation of the ORB-SLAM3.
+We used these poses to build the value instances in the factor graph.
+3. `0407_odometry_mu.csv` contains odometry mean values corresponding to the first 726 timestamp estimated poses.
+We used it to construct the factors.
+4. `0407_odometry_cov.csv` contains odometry covariance values corresponding to the first 726 timestamp estimated poses.
+We used it to construct the factors.

 ### Optimization

-### Validate the transformation